John ALTMAN – composer, arranger, songwriter

 UK TV credits include ITV’s The Good Samaritan; BBC Film’s Mr. Harvey Lights A Candle starring Timothy Spall; the Channel 4 drama The Queen’s Sister, ITV’s Peak Practice, Rich Deceiver, No Bananas, The Old Devils and many more.

-As an arranger John has worked with the best – Diana Ross, George Michael, Goldie, Bjork, Rod Stewart, Tom Jones, Tina Turner etc etc. He’s a featured sax player in leading jazz clubs and festivals around the world and regularly records jazz albums with a jazz quartet or his big band.
+As an arranger John has worked with the best – Diana Ross, George Michael, Goldie, Bjork, Rod Stewart, Tom Jones, Tina Turner etc etc. He has his own hand picked London and LA big bands and quartets and regularly gigs both sides of the Atlantic and has several albums out there featuring both line ups.